 TGax Editor: Insert the following acronyms as follows (#Ed):

+CAS Command and status(#Ed)

 TGax Editor: Change the heading and the paragraphs below as follows (#CID 3156, 9812, Ed):

-Control Command Indication
+Command and status (CAS) Control

-The Control Information subfield, when the Control ID subfield is 6, contains the Control Command Indication.
+The Control Information subfield, when the Control ID subfield is 6, contains the Command And Status (CAS) Indication (CAS)(#Ed).
 The format of the subfield frame is shown in Figure 9-15i (Control Information subfield format when the Control ID subfield is 6).